gnunn-gitops/argocd-assistant/README.md

 This is a POC to explore whether it is feasible to add OpenShift Lightspeed to the Argo CD UI.

-This POC creates an Argo CD Extension that adds a `Lightspeed` tab to the resources view.
-It does not upload anything to Lightspeed at this time so only general inquiries are supported.
-If this POC progresses then it would be expected that manifests, events and pod logs could be uploaded (i.e. attached) to Lightspeed top support specific inquiries.
+This POC creates an Argo CD Extension that adds a `Lightspeed` tab to the resources view. it automatically adds manifests and events to the query context and logs can be added through a guided conversation flow.

-The Lightspeed service requires the OpenShift user token in the Authorization header but unfortunately the Argo CD Proxy Extension strips out this header meaning you can never authenticate to the service.
-It's also not possible to directly call the service due to CORS.
+The Lightspeed service requires the OpenShift user token in the Authorization header.

-To workaround this for the POC we leverage the Proxy Extension in Argo CD we use a token generated from the application-controller service in a secret called `lightspeed-auth-secret`.
+To mansge this for the POC we leverage the Proxy Extension in Argo CD we use a token generated from the application-controller service in a secret called `lightspeed-auth-secret`.
 A script is provided that will add the necessary secret key and value to the `argocd-secret`.
 Unfortunately unlike the OIDC secret it doesn't seem possible to reference an external secret here.

-Another minor issue is the Proxy Extension will not connect to the Lightspeed internal service as it complains the certificate is from an unknown authority.
-Using a reencrypt route and hitting the route works fine but this means requiring a per-cluster configuration for the extension versus just using the service URL for the Argo CD Proxy Extension.

 ### Installing POC on Existing Cluster